List of 40 Famous Forests in India to visit

 Pench National Park is Famous for Which Animal

-The latest census showed there are 40 tigers in the park currently.
+The latest census showed that there are currently 40 tigers in the park.
 Other animal species include nilgai, wild boar, jackal, Indian leopard, wolf, chital deer, sambar deer, and more than 200 species of migratory birds.

 Pench National Park forest